 The Pump-and-Treat Technology would be implemented in the Dissolved Phase Area of the plumes.
 Extraction wells would be placed in the zone of interest and contaminated groundwater would be pumped from the wells and treated.
-The Pump-and-Treat Technology is effective for VOC and Tc contamination; however, treatment time frames may be long.
+The Pump-and-Treat Technology is effective for VOC and 99Tc contamination; however, treatment time frames may be long.
 The surface treatment of the produced water would result in a liquid and vapor phase that would undergo treatment before being released to the atmosphere and to an outfall, respectively.
 The present value unit cost of implementing this alternative would be \$361,039 per acre-foot.

-Since a new series of a voice treatment of the produced to the atmosphere and to an Dissolved Phase Plume Area - Ozonation Technology Alternative
+Dissolved Phase Plume Area - Ozonation Technology Alternative

 The Ozonation Technology alternative would destroy TCE dissolved phase concentrations and other VOCs from areas of the RGA.
-In addition, 96Tc would be removed from groundwater as it passed across an ion exchange media incorporated into the Ozonation system.
+In addition, 99Tc would be removed from groundwater as it passed across an ion exchange media incorporated into the Ozonation system.
 Injection wells would be used to inject the zone of interest (i.e., the RGA) with ozone.
 The VOCs would react with the ozone and, thus, would be destroyed in situ.
 Pumps located in the injection wells will force groundwater across an ion exchange media also located in the injection wells.
 The ion exchange media will remove 99Tc in situ from the groundwater before being placed back into the wells.
 The present value unit cost of implementing this alternative would be \$75,065 per acre-foot.